masogit/amb-doc/docs/features/builder.md

 - 1-1 Links
 - Fields

-All fields or 1-1 link's fields will be added in same link.
+All fields or 1-1 link fields will be added in same link.
 When query data from this view.
 These fields will query and display together.
 For example:

 ```
 Root table:
         amComputer
 Fields:
         CPUType
-        Portfolio.seAssigment
+        Portfolio.seAssignment
         Portfolio.Model.Name
         Portfolio.Brand.Name
 ```